 We move on to one of the final galleries where the works of artists such as Van Gogh, Monet, and Cézanne reside within the Impressionism realm.

-It was pretty surreal to see one of Vincent Van Gogh’s paintings in person:
+It was surreal to see one of Vincent Van Gogh’s paintings in person:

-This painting by Edouard Manet apparently costs $65 million, which is about $100,000 per square inch.
-Let me just ask my dad real quick to whip out his credit card.
+This painting by Edouard Manet costs $65 million, which is about $100,000 per square inch.
+Let me just ask my dad really quick to whip out his credit card.